therealchiko/therealchiko.github.com/_posts/2021-02-01-how-i-passed-aws-developer-associate-certification.md

 tags: aws devops coding exams reading smartnotes
 ---

 I have always been interested in Devops, tinkering with servers, writing some bash scripts and always grabbed the chance to get my hands dirty in server side stuff.
-Despite my interest, I hadn't dug deeper into cloud computing to get a full picture of how everything comes together and that irked me at the back of my mind.
-In the course of building a side project, I decided to give serverless architecture a real go and discovered I wasn't knowledgeable to a level of comfort so I decided to get a better understanding of AWS services.
+Despite my interest, I hadn't dug deeper into cloud computing to get a full picture of how everything comes together and that irked me.
+In the course of building a side project and giving serverless architecture a real go I discovered I wasn't knowledgeable to a level of comfort so I decided to get a better understanding of AWS.
 After finishing the course, I am so glad I took it and will share my learnings in future blog posts as I document the making of my new sideproject, nroute (more on that later).
 For now let's discuss how I planned and passed it.

 <!--more-->

 ## Step One: Have a goal

-This is almost a platitude but without a goal sometimes it's difficult to muster the grit needed to move the needed.
+This is almost a platitude but without a goal sometimes it's difficult to muster the grit needle to move the needed.
 When I decided to write my certification, I started off by paying for the exam fee, which effectively means I chose a date and made a solid commitment.
 In my case, I decided to give myself one month to study.
 Looking back, I do not think one month was realistic a period even though I had been somewhat exposed to how things work server side from Docker to EC2, S3, etc.

 ## Step Two: Have a plan and solid habits